See the pyramids of Giza, Saqqara and Dashur.

 Day 7 Luxor

 Today visit Aswan High Dam, learning about its construction and the consequences for this area of Egypt.
 You also take a short boat ride to visit the Temple of Philae.
 Your guide explains how UNESCO took measures to save it from flooding.
 As a temple, it's celebrated for having its own special ambiance as a shrine to the goddess Isis.
-Spend the rest of the day relaxing - it's your last night on board.

 Day 8 Aswan